 Three Reasons For Modification of Child Custody In Minnesota

-When both parents agree the existing custody arrangement no longer reflects current circumstances and attempt resolving the issues together, they may jointly request modification of child custody.
+When both parents agree the existing child custody arrangement no longer reflects current circumstances, they may reach agreement in a Stipulation submitted to the court for review.
 Parents may choose to update child custody issues through Alternative Dispute Resolution such as mediation and then put agreements into a stipulation for the court’s consideration.
 Minnesota courts generally honor stipulated child custody modifications when:

 • The agreement is voluntary and reduced to writing in the form of a Stipulation,